iandhall/qfind/readme.md

 Search for files using a SQL query

 positional arguments:

+start_dir
-    start_dir             Starting dir.
+Starting dir.
 If not specified then the current dir is used.

+query
-    query                 The file search SQL query
+The file search SQL query

 optional arguments:

+-h, --help
-    -h, --help            show this help message and exit -d [DELIMITER], --delimiter [DELIMITER]
+show this help message and exit

+-d [DELIMITER], --delimiter [DELIMITER]
 A singe char used to delimit the output of the find command (the default is pipe)

+-of, --output-find
-    -of, --output-find    Output the results of find command without piping to termsql.
+Output the results of find command without piping to termsql.

+-o, --output
-    -o, --output          Output results to stdout instead of displaying with tabview
+Output results to stdout instead of displaying with tabview

 -sf, --show-find-command
-                          Show the generated find command string without runing the query
+Show the generated find command string without running the query

 -st, --show-termsql-command
 Show the generated termsql command string without running the query

 -s, --show-all-fields
-                          Show all possible fields that can be used in the query -t [EXTRA_TERMSQL_ARGS], --extra-termsql-args [EXTRA_TERMSQL_ARGS]
+Show all possible fields that can be used in the query

+-t [EXTRA_TERMSQL_ARGS], --extra-termsql-args [EXTRA_TERMSQL_ARGS]
 Specify additional arguments to termsql.
 The set of termsql args must be quoted and have a space between the first quote and the first arg eg: qfind -o -t ' -m html' ...

 -f [EXTRA_FIND_ARGS], --extra-find-args [EXTRA_FIND_ARGS]
 Supply additional arguments to the find command.
 The set of find args must be quoted and have a space between the first quote and the first arg eg: qfind -f " -iname '*.txt'" ...

 'SELECT *' queries return only the starfields which is a subset of all possible fields that the 'find' command can produce.
 To see a complete list of